vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 acknowledgement from all the sinks.
 A source that does acknowledgements will wait forever for an ack before responding.

-But you can enable acknowledgements at each sink level if you want more granular control over how acknowledgements for specific cases (e.g. you're buffering your data).
+But you can enable acknowledgements individually for each sink if you want more granular control over how acknowledgements for specific cases (e.g. you're buffering your data).
 When you enable `acknowledgements` for a supported sink, all sources connected to that sink will wait for delivery.
 You can set acknowledgements at the sink level by